The Robert D. Farber University Archives & Special Collections department, located on level 2 of Goldfarb, houses the gems of the Brandeis library.

 Can I make copies?
 What do you charge for copying?

 We make copies for you as requested, for a fee.
 Please see our Fees page for more details.
 Researchers are encouraged to bring a camera, as there is no fee for taking photographs.
-All reproductions are for educational or personal use only, and you must agree to comply with copyright law.
+You must agree to comply with copyright law.
 Please note that not all collections are allowed to be photographed or copied.

 What are those strict rules I have heard about?